tbogdala/lantern/README.md

 ## Status

 Very early development and much of the public API is subject to change.
 Open issues for requests.
+The dependences for Candle are snagged straight from git for now while

 ## Features

 - [x] `TextGeneratorManager` to handle text generation requests with a LLM on a worker thread
 - [x] More robust LLM sampling with `TextGeneratorSampler`
+- [x] Enhanced quantized llama handling compared to candle's impelmentation: can processed prompts in batches, max context length is pulled from the gguf file.

 ## Buiding From Source